-Amounts borrowed as revolving loans under the credit facility bear interest, at our option, at either (i) an interest rate based on LIBOR and adjusted for any reserve percentage obligations under Federal Reserve Bank regulations, or the "Euro Dollar Rate," for specified interest periods or (ii) the Base Rate (as defined in the credit agreement), in each case, plus an applicable margin rate as determined under the credit agreement.
-The "Base Rate," as defined under the credit agreement, is the highest of (a) the prime rate, (b) the Federal Funds rate plus 0.50% and (c) a daily rate equal to one-month of the Euro Dollar Rate plus 1.0%.
-Under the credit agreement, the margin interest rate is subject to adjustment within a range of 1.50% to 3.25% based upon changes in our consolidated leverage ratio and depending on whether we have chosen the Euro Dollar Rate or the Base Rate option.
+Amounts borrowed as revolving loans under the Credit Facility will bear interest, at our option, at either (i) an interest rate based on LIBOR and adjusted for any reserve percentage obligations under Federal Reserve Bank regulations (the "Eurodollar Rate") for specified interest periods or (ii) the Base Rate (as defined in the Credit Agreement), in each case, plus an applicable margin rate as determined under the Credit Agreement.
+The "Base Rate", as defined under the Credit Agreement, is the highest of (a) the prime rate, (b) the Federal Funds rate plus 0.50% and (c) a daily rate equal to the one-month LIBOR rate plus 1.0%.
+Under the Credit Agreement, the margin interest rate is subject to adjustment within a range of 1.25% to 2.75% based upon changes in our consolidated leverage ratio and depending on whether we have chosen the Eurodollar Rate or the Base Rate option.
 Swing line loans will bear interest at the Base Rate plus the applicable margin rate.
-Letters of credit require a fee equal to the applicable margin rate multiplied by the daily amount available to be drawn under each issued letter of credit plus a fronting fee of 0.125% of the amount available to be drawn and customary issuance, presentation, amendment and other processing fees associated with letters of credit.
-At December 31, 2011, we had outstanding letters of credit aggregating \$1.6 million which is primarily comprised of security deposits in connection with certain of our real estate leases.
-Our credit agreement matures on December 1, 2012.
+Letters of credit will require a fee equal to the applicable margin rate multiplied by the daily amount available to be drawn under each issued letter of credit plus an agreed upon fronting fee and customary issuance, presentation, amendment and other processing fees associated with letters of credit.
+At December 31, 2012, we had outstanding borrowings of \$37.5 million.
+At December 31, 2012, we had outstanding letters of credit aggregating \$1.6 million which is primarily comprised of letters of credit for the DOE matters and security deposits in connection with certain of our real estate leases.

-The credit agreement contains customary representations, warranties and covenants including consolidated adjusted net worth, consolidated leverage ratio, consolidated fixed charge coverage ratio, minimum financial responsibility composite score, cohort default rate and other financial covenants, certain restrictions on capital expenditures as well as affirmative and negative covenants and events of default customary for facilities of this type.
+The Credit Agreement contains customary representations, warranties and covenants including consolidated adjusted net worth, consolidated leverage ratio, consolidated fixed charge coverage ratio, minimum financial responsibility composite score, cohort default rate and other financial covenants, certain restrictions on capital expenditures as well as affirmative and negative covenants and events of default customary for facilities of this type.
 In addition, we are paying fees to the lenders that are customary for facilities of this type.

 As of December 31,

-2011 2010
+2012 2011

-Credit agreement \$ - \$ 20,000
+Credit agreement \$ 37,500 \$ -

 Finance obligation 9,672 9,672

-Capital lease-property (with a rate of 8.0%) 26,715 26,986
+Capital lease-property (with a rate of 8.0%) 26,344 26,715

-Capital leases-equipment (with rates ranging from 5.0% to 8.5%) 121 287
+Capital leases-equipment (with rates ranging from 5.0% to 8.5%) 11 121

-Subtotal 36,508 56,945
+Subtotal 73,527 36,508

-Less current maturities (481) (437)
+Less current maturities (412) (481)

-Total long-term debt \$ 36,027 \$ 56,508
+Total long-term debt \$ 73,115 \$ 36,027

-We believe that our cash flow from operations and borrowings available under our credit agreement will provide us with adequate resources for our ongoing operations through 2012 and our currently identified and planned capital expenditures.
+We believe that our cash flows from operations and borrowings available under our credit agreement will provide us with adequate resources for our ongoing operations through 2013 and our currently identified and planned capital expenditures.